-HOPE Christian Schools believes that electronic information research skills are fundamental to the preparation of scholars for higher education, employment, and life.
-Telecommunications access to electronic information enables scholars to explore thousands of libraries, databases, and bulletin boards.
-It allows scholars to exchange information and ideas with people throughout the world.
-Scholar's have the privilege to use computer workstations, HOPE network, and the Internet for educational purposes in technology skills, information gathering skills, and communication skills.
+HOPE Christian Schools believes that electronic information research skills are fundamental to the preparation of students for higher education, employment, and life.
+Telecommunications access to electronic information enables students to explore thousands of libraries, databases, and bulletin boards.
+It allows students to exchange information and ideas with people throughout the world.
+Students have the privilege to use computer workstations, HOPE network, and the Internet for educational purposes in technology skills, information gathering skills, and communication skills.